-Gitignore not ignoring files as expected
+What to do when gitignore is not ignoring files as expected

-Gitignore not ignoring files as expected
+What to do when gitignore is not ignoring files as expected

-This post is over 12 months old, that's a long time in tech!
-Please be mindful of that when reading this post as it could be outdated.
-I try to keep on top of changes where possible.
-I try to keep things up to date, but if you think something needs updating, please let me know in the comments.
+This post is over 24 months old, that is an lifetime in tech!
+Please be mindful of that when reading this post, young Padawan, as it could be outdated.
+I try to keep things up to date as much as possible.
+If you think something needs updating, please let me know in the comments.

 Scenario

-You are working away on a git repository and have been committing things regularly like a newly seasoned pro when all of a sudden you decide that you on longer want to track a file or directory within your repo.
+You are working away on a git repository and have been committing things regularly like a newly seasoned pro when all of a sudden you decide that you no longer want to track a file or directory within your repo.
 Why might you do this?
-Perhaps it’s not relevant to the repo itself, or perhaps it’s a runtime file (such as a debug file), or a perhaps it’s a user specific file (such as a log file), or perhaps it’s just too damn big for your repo.
+Perhaps it’s not relevant to the repo itself, or perhaps it’s a runtime file (such as a debug file), or perhaps it’s a user specific file (such as a log file), or perhaps it’s just too damn big for your repo.

 Problem